Latest Posts

 Chingaza National Park

-On arrival at the park, we debated a bit over how much to bring with us in our bags.
-I had brought a warm winter coat and scarf in case of rain and cloud (the temperature can drop to 3C when there’s thick cloud coverage over the paramo), but given that the weather was hot and sunny, I was a bit reluctant to carry this with me.
-Andrés, our guide, recommended bringing the coat and scarf anyway, as the weather is unpredictable and can change rapidly.
-I didn’t end up needing them, but I was glad to have them with me just in case.
-We stocked up on water, some of our group chose to borrow some waterproof boots from Andes Ecotours in case of rain or thick mud, and we caked ourselves in sunblock, before setting off.
+On arrival at the park, we debated over how much to bring with us in our bags and what to leave in the jeep.
+I had brought a warm winter coat and scarf in case of rain and cloud (the temperature can drop to 3C when there’s thick cloud coverage over the paramo).
+However, given that the weather was hot and sunny, I was reluctant to carry this with me.

 The hike through Chingaza National Park